MannLabs/proteomics_lab_agent/README.md

 └── README.md                      # Project documentation
 ```

-### Developer
+### Download source code

-proteomics_specialist can be installed in editable (i.e. developer) mode with a few `bash` commands.
+proteomics_specialist can be installed in editable (i.e. developer) mode with `bash` commands.
 This allows to fully customize the software and even modify the source code to your specific needs.
 When an editable Python package is installed, its source code is stored in a transparent location of your choice.
 While optional, it is advised to first (create and) navigate to e.g. a general software folder:

 ```bash
 mkdir ~/folder/where/to/install/software